 If you would like to play along, you can find download links to emulators along with all the games played so far on Sprite Castle by clicking on the downloads tab at the top of the page.
-Next episode we will be covering Jumpman by Epyx.
+On the next episode we will be covering Friday the 13th by Domark.

-Congratulations to Paul Ramos for being this episode’s King of the Castle!
+Congratulations to Steve Schirripa for being this episode’s King of the Castle!
 Listen to this week’s episode to find out how you can become the next King of the Castle!

 [Show Links]